LeonardoDiGaetano/LeonardoDiGaetano.github.io/_projects/Training.md

 My passion for teaching began at a very young age.
 Since high school, I have been dedicated to helping my peers understand and excel in mathematics and scientific subjects.
 This early experience solidified my commitment to education and sparked my desire to pursue a career in teaching.

 One of the main reasons I enrolled in a PhD program was to fulfill my aspiration of teaching at a higher level.

 During my doctoral studies, I seized the opportunity to enhance my teaching skills by enrolling in the Teaching Certificate program offered by the Yehuda Elkana Center for Teaching at CEU.
-This comprehensive program provided me with valuable insights and practical tools to improve my teaching methods and better support my students' learning journeys.

 ## Teaching Certificate